beamable/UnrealSDK/Docs/docs/user-reference/runtime-systems/lower-level.md

 These implementations handle:

-- Request/Response serialization and deserialization.
+- Request/Response serialization, deserialization and memory lifecycle.
 - Configurable Retry Logic with per-request-type, per-user-slot and per-call-site granularity.
 - Request's response Cache-ing, though this is disabled by default as caching is a very context dependent endeavor.
 - Transparent and Automatic Re-Auth in case of expired `AccessToken` through a user's `RefreshToken`.